Hives/Portfolio/1-i-can-make-anything/6-i-have-a-methodological-approach-to-solving-problems.md

 # I can make anything
 ## I have a methodical process to solving problems

-### Reflect: What does it mean to be able to have a methodological process for solving problems?
+### Reflect: What does it mean to be able to have a methodical process for solving problems?

 Closely related to the debugging and 'I can learn anything' goals

-Method (not necessarily in this order):
+- Most important thing - break your problem down into small chunks
+- Analyse the domain
 - Understand/define the problem.
 How will you know when you've solved it?
-- Analyse the domain
 - Research what you need to know to work on the program - read the docs, google it, think about what concepts you know will come into play
 - Think about different approaches/ ways to solve it.
 Which one looks best?
 According to what criteria?
-After you've started working on does your opinion change?
+After you've started working on it does your opinion change?
-- Break your chosen approach down into small steps

 ### Plan: List evidence you aim to collect that would together show you have credibly achieved this goal

-- Re-use debugging stuff as evidence of methodological problem solving
+- Re-use debugging stuff as evidence of methodical problem solving
 - Bowling challenge - implemented a number of different approaches to explore the solution space, including a few quick spiked solutions before test-driving the final approach.
 - Airport challenge in Java

 ### Can you say this about yourself?

-Yes / No
+Yes

 ### Reflect: How does each of the following examples of your best work show evidence of achieving this goal? (e.g. Diode projects, Github repos)